python-poetry/poetry/docs/cli.md

 * `--dry-run`: Outputs the operations but will not execute anything (implicitly enables --verbose).

+### self init

+The `self init` command creates a local `.poetry` configuration directory for poetry.
+Poetry will use configuration and it's dependencies from this directory instead of the system default.

 ### self install

 The `self install` command ensures all additional packages specified are installed in the current